 Canada is more than an economic entity dependent on the export of its raw natural resources.
-The visual arts are a major contributor to the "value-added" cultural identity most countries cherish and rely on to stimulate interest and confidence in their trade offerings, and our federal government should recognize this.
-Canadian visual artists, their organizations, and cultural products, express the geography and demographics of the country, as well as its past, present and future.
+The arts are a major contributor to the "value-added" cultural identity most countries cherish and rely on to stimulate interest and confidence in their trade offerings, and our federal government should recognize this.
+Canadian artists, their organizations, and cultural products express the geography and demographics of the country, as well as its past, present and future.
+It is important that Canadian art is shared abroad, so that global citizens may understand more about Canada and its culture.
 Canadians have every right to expect this investment on the occasion of our 150th anniversary.

-Recommendation 3:
+Recommendation Three:

-We support the recommendation of the Canadian Arts Coalition and Visual Arts Alliance to investigate new revenue models to support a comprehensive Canadian Cultural Digital Strategy that would enable the creation, dissemination and engagement of Canadian cultural content online.
+We support the Canadian Arts Coalition's recommendation to investigate new revenue models to support a comprehensive Canadian Cultural Digital Strategy that would enable the creation, dissemination and engagement of Canadian cultural content online.

 In 2004, the Canadian Culture Online National Advisory Board warned that in the sphere of online cultural content, "where Canada does not act, foreign competitors will fill the void."
 Ten years later, this prediction has proven all too accurate: Canada's lack of investment in a comprehensive digital strategy for arts and culture has widened a cultural trade gap that sees far more foreign cultural content entering the country than being exported.
-It is true that Canadian consumers will benefit from improved Internet infrastructure under the Digital Canada 150 initiative, but without correspondingly ambitious strategies to develop new Canadian cultural content online, a golden opportunity to maximize the potential for Canadian participation in these crucial new platforms will be missed.
+It is true that Canadian consumers will benefit from improved Internet infrastructure under the Digital Canada 150 strategy, but without correspondingly ambitious strategies to develop new Canadian cultural content online, a golden opportunity to maximize the potential for Canadian participation in these crucial new platforms will be missed, and the newly created bandwidth will risk being flooded by foreign product to the detriment of Canadian culture.